O-Zone

-O-Zone was a Moldovan Eurodance group that was active from 1999 to 2019.
-Originating in 1998 as a duo consisting of Dan Bălan and Petru Jelihovschi before the latter's departure, their official trio lineup in 1999 consisted of Dan Bălan, Radu Sîrbu, and Arsenie Todiraș.
+O-Zone was a Moldovan Eurodance group and boy band produced by Dan Balan; originating in 1999 as a duo, which consisted of Bălan, and Petru Jelihovschi before the latter's departure.
+Their official trio lineup in 1999 consisted of Bălan, Radu Sîrbu, and Arsenie Todiraș.

-The group gained global popularity with their song "Dragostea Din Tei" and their subsequent album DiscO-Zone.
+The group became the first Moldovan act to gain global popularity with their song "Dragostea din tei" and their subsequent album DiscO-Zone, which was released in 2003, before disbanding the following year.

-The group re-united in 2017 for two concerts in Chișinău and Bucharest and in 2019 for one concert in Bucharest.
+The group members have since focused on their solo careers.
+The band occasionally reunited for concerts in 2017 (Chișinău, Moldova; Bucharest, Romania) and 2019 (Bucharest, Romania).
+In 2024, it was announced that O-Zone are going to do a summer tour, but this time as a tribute band, consisting of Arsenie as the only singer and two dancers.
+Worldwide, O-Zone have sold over 12 million copies of "Dragostea din tei" and over 2.5 million copies of its parent album DiscO-Zone.

 History

-1998–2001: Formation and early years
+1999–2001: Formation and early years

-O-Zone first formed as a duo of Dan Bălan and Petru Jelihovschi in 1998.
+O-Zone first formed as a duo of Dan Bălan and Petru Jelihovschi in 1999.
 They released their first album, Dar, Unde Ești..., in 1999.
 However, Jelihovschi had not intended to make music his career, so he split from Bălan.
 Undaunted, Bălan held open auditions for new band members.
 At one such audition, he met Arsenie "Arsenium" Todiraș, who eventually won over the initially skeptical Bălan with his version of Elvis Presley's "Love Me Tender".
 Bălan and Todiraș would have proceeded as a duo act until Bălan received a call from Radu Sîrbu, who wanted a chance to audition for the group.
 Despite Sîrbu having missed the initial auditions, Bălan agreed, and after a successful audition, Sîrbu joined O-Zone, officially making the group a trio.